-I began my studies of Buddhism with Shohaku Okumura Roshi in 1994 and was ordained in 2013.
-While I continue to practice and study under Okumura Roshi’s guidance, I also host zazen practice and dharma study at my studio (Leaf of Grass) in the Midway neighborhood of St. Paul.
+He began his studies of Buddhism with Shohaku Okumura Roshi in 1994 and was ordained in 2013.
+He continues to practice and study under Okumura Roshi’s guidance and organize opportunities for zazen practice and dharma study in the Midway neighborhood of St. Paul.
 You can find more information on those activities at the Leaf of Grass Zen website.

-I’ve performed and recorded with a wide variety of the greatest musicians in the world, among them Nathan Hanson, Didier Petit, Dan Navarro, Peter Hennig, Anthony Cox, Denis Colin, Pablo Cueco, Erik Fratzke, Tony Hymas, Michael Zerang, Marc Anderson, Mirtha Pozzi, Jim Anton, Peter Leggett, Sowah Mensah, and Kip Jones.
+Over the years Doan Roessler has collaborated with many extraordinary musicians, among them Nathan Hanson, Didier Petit, Dan Navarro, Peter Hennig, Anthony Cox, Denis Colin, Pablo Cueco, Erik Fratzke, Tony Hymas, Michael Zerang, Marc Anderson, Mirtha Pozzi, Jim Anton, Peter Leggett, Sowah Mensah, and Kip Jones.

-The ensembles I play with most regularly are a duo with saxophonist Nathan Hanson and Fantastic Merlins.
-Both groups have released several recordings to critical acclaim and have had the good fortune of playing throughout the United States and France.
-Some notable venues I’ve played with these groups and others include the Atlantique Jazz Festival (Brest), L’Arrosoir (Chalon sur Saône), Lizieres, Angora (Paris), Elastic (Chicago), Dialect (Charlotte), Ajmi (Avignon), Sons d’Hiver (Paris), and Studio Z (St. Paul).
+Doan regularly performs in a duo with saxophonist Nathan Hanson and Fantastic Merlins.
+Both groups have released several recordings to critical acclaim and have performed throughout the United States and France.
+Some notable venues include the Atlantique Jazz Festival (Brest), L’Arrosoir (Chalon sur Saône), Lizieres, Angora (Paris), Elastic (Chicago), Dialect (Charlotte), Ajmi (Avignon), Sons d’Hiver (Paris), and Studio Z (St. Paul).

-I’ve composed music for myself and many others including choreographer Sarah Hauss, Fantastic Merlins, and for the French documentary films Aller Simple and Hubert Nyssen – a livre ouvert.
+Doan has composed music for his own performance on solo bass and many others including choreographer Sarah Hauss, Fantastic Merlins, and the French documentary films Aller Simple and Hubert Nyssen – a livre ouvert.